-Once you have received your estimate, you can complete and submit this form via your line manager, giving at least six months' notice of the preferred commencement date of the arrangement.
+Once you have received your estimate, you can complete and submit this form via your line manager.

-On receipt of your application, your line manager will progress the request together with Human Resources and will discuss the application with the relevant Head of and Director for agreement.
+On receipt of your application, your line manager will progress the request together with Human Resources and will discuss the application with the relevant head of and director for agreement.